iRNA-COSI/APAeval/summary_workflows/quantification/Q2_benchmark/Q2_benchmark_specification.md

 Input data:

 1. Poly(A) sites quantification based on RNAseq data using the benchmarked tool
-2. Poly(A) sites quantification based on orthogonal 3'end seq dataset
+2. Poly(A) sites quantification based on orthogonal 3'end-seq dataset

 Based on the input data the following metrics are computed:

-1. Correlation between RNAseq-based quantification and 3'end seq quantification.
+1. Correlation between RNAseq-based quantification and 3'end-seq quantification.

 To compute the metrics, the poly(A) sites identified from the RNAseq data using the benchmarked tool and from the orthogonal dataset should be first mapped to each other:

 - find multiple ground truth sites overlapping one predicted site
-  - weigths are added for the predicted site based on distance to the ground truth site
+  - weights are added for the predicted site based on distance to the ground truth site
-  - expression can be calculated by weight_i*expression_i for all prediction sites having the same ground truth site assigned
+  - expression can be calculated by `weight_i*expression_i` for all prediction sites having the same ground truth site assigned
 - find multiple predicted sites overlapping one ground truth site
   - weigths are added for the predicted sites based on distance to the ground truth site
-  - expression can be calculated by sum(weight_i*expression_i) to get a single value matching the one ground truth site OR just summed without considering weight
+  - expression can be calculated by `sum(weight_i*expression_i)` to get a single value matching the one ground truth site OR just summed without considering weight

 ## General info